PascalBod/IMTAtlantique-2023/README.md

 Note: [FreeRTOS has been slightly adapted to ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v4.4.3/esp32/api-reference/system/freertos.html).

+##### Exercise 2

+Question 1: remove the call to `vTaskDelay` function in `app_main`.
+Build, run, check trace messages.
+What happens?
+How do you explain this?

+Question 2: reduce task stack size to 100.
+Build, run, check trace messages.
+What happens?

+Question 3: read the [description of the `uxTaskGetStackHighWaterMark` function](https://freertos.org/uxTaskGetStackHighWaterMark.html).
+Then, use the function to find a minimal value for task1 stack depth.

 ### Session 4a - 11-Jan - Software - part 2

 Presentation of some sample code